 Did you get tired of the California lifestyle?

 I was a little bit tired of the suburb life in California.
 You’re either in Los Angeles or the suburbs.
 My aunt was in Orange County 60minutes, from LA.
 Here, it’s 5 minutes and you’re in the city from Toowong, Uni is at St Lucia.

 I’m doing pre-med.
 I’m doing a bachelor of health sciences so I can get into medicine long-term and become a doctor.

 What do you like to do in Brisbane?

-Every weekend I go into the city to watch premier league football, I support Manchester.
+Every weekend I go into the city to watch premier league football, I support Chelsea F.C.
 All the things I love to do are really close to me.
 I’m in a really calm area, I walk along the next to the river every day on my way to Milton Station.
 It’s great.
 There’s always something going on.
 If I want to go to a martial arts class or something I can easily, and I enjoy being here.
 I feel that this is the time of my life to get the city life experience.

 How did you end up at Atira Glen Road?

 First up I chose Atira Merivale Street, I had a nice Japanese roommate and had a great experience.
 After my contract finished I saw that this great company had two more locations, so I took a look before deciding on the next one.
 When I came here (Atira Glen Road) the building was so nice and the location was amazing.
 Living in Toowong is awesome, I can walk to Uni, everything worked perfectly.
 I’ve got really nice housemates, sharing a 6 bedroom with four girls two guys.
 It’s one of the cleanest apartments in the building I promise you!